Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 `/tmp/astro_provider_snowflake-0.0.0-py3-none-any.whl`: This beta provider simplifies the process of making secure connections to Snowflake, the process of building Airflow tasks with Snowpark code and the passing of Snowpark dataframes between tasks.

-`virtualenv`: A tool in Python used to create isolated Python virtual environments, which we’ll need to create a 3.8 Python virtual environment to connect to Snowpark
+`virtualenv`: A tool in Python used to create isolated Python virtual environments, which we’ll need to create a 3.8 Python virtual environment to connect to Snowpark.

 `Packages.txt`